 Rough machining recommendations:

-3) If cutting fluid must be used to avoid dust and so on, wet milling material needs to be chosen.
+(3) If cutting fluid is necessary to avoid dust or other issues, a wet milling material should be chosen.

 Finish machining recommendations: